SAFETAG/SAFETAG/content/methods/preparation.md

   adapters, cables and relevant adapters, usb drives, external wireless cards and any other equipment needed for testing.

-  * **Prepare for Travel:** Check travel logistical needs -- visa, letter of invitation, travel tickets and hotel reservations.
+  * **Prepare for Travel:** Check travel logistics if needed -- visa, letter of invitation, travel tickets and hotel reservations.
 Note that some visas can take significant effort and may require the auditor to be without a passport while they are being processed.

   * Carefully consider packing needs and explanations [^travel_kit_appendix]^,^[^NIST_SP_800-115-travel_prep]
 info_required: []